RowenGopi87/AgenticQA/README.md

 - Expected results

 ### 2. Execute Tests with MCP

+#### Automated Execution (Recommended)
+With the MCP Bridge Server running:
+1. Click "Execute" on a test
+2. The system automatically:
+   - Opens Cursor IDE (if possible)
+   - Sends the test to Cursor's Playwright MCP
+   - Executes the test
+   - Captures screenshots and results
+   - Updates the test status automatically
+3. Real-time updates via WebSocket connection

+#### Manual Execution (Fallback)
+If the bridge server is not running:
-When you click "Execute" on a test:
+1. Click "Execute" on a test
-1. The test prompt is automatically copied to your clipboard
+2. The test prompt is copied to your clipboard
-2. A modal appears with instructions
+3. A modal appears with instructions
-3. Switch to Cursor IDE and paste the prompt
+4. Switch to Cursor IDE and paste the prompt
-4. Cursor's Playwright MCP executes the test
+5. Execute the test manually
-5. Return to AgenticQA to record the results
+6. Return to AgenticQA to record the results

 ### 3. View Reports
 The Reports section shows: